-Senait Brown serves as the Community Organizer for the Statewide Poverty Action Network.
+Senait serves as our Public Policy Campaign Manager after holding the position of Community Organizer for three years.
 Senait works to mobilize grassroots support around ending poverty through empowering low-income communities and communities of color to access their political voice.
-Currently, Senait serves as the lead coordinator for Poverty Action’s faith-based organizing, leadership development, anti-racist organizing, and our Vote For A Change campaign.
+Currently, Senait serves as the lead coordinator for Poverty Action’s re-entry campaign, leadership development, anti-racist organizing, and our Vote For A Change campaign.
 Senait received a Masters degree in Urban and Regional Planning-concentration in community development for social justice from the University of Illinois at Urbana-Champaign.

 Contact Senait at firstname.lastname@example.org